2986: Every Scientific Field

 • The deep biosphere resides below the first few meters of the ground down to at least 10 and 21 km below the continental and sea surfaces respectively.
 The subsurface accounts for about 90% of the biomass across two of the three domains of life, Archaea and Bacteria.

 • Parasitoid wasps lay their eggs on or in the bodies of other arthropods, sooner or later causing the death of these hosts.
-They are a huge group, with the subgroup of Chalcidoidea alone comprising of an estimated 500,000 species.
+They are a huge group, with the subgroup of Chalcidoidea alone comprising an estimated 500,000 species.

 The three categories listed in the comic are not random examples of obscure-sounding scientific knowledge; the terms themselves each have a subtle and clever double meaning for what counts as "obscure" knowledge:

-• The adjective "dark" can also describe a situation notable for a paucity of knowledge, as in the "dark ages" or the "dark web," just like the "dark energy" form of energy is little known by the layperson.
+• The adjective "dark" can also describe a situation notable for a paucity of knowledge, as in the "dark ages" or the "dark web", just like the "dark energy" form of energy is little known by the layperson.

 • The adjective "subsurface" connotes a world below the surface, just as laypeople are unaware of the world of biomass below the everyday surface of common knowledge.
 It's a similar metaphor to phrases like "sub rosa" — literally "under the rose" — and “undercover,” which refer to actions done in secret.